John Henry Moss: Early life

-Moss was born in Kings Mountain, North Carolina, Cleveland County, as the son of Manuel A. Moss and Amanda Oates Moss.
+Moss was born in Kings Mountain, North Carolina, as the son of Manuel A. Moss and Amanda Oates Moss.
 As a young man, he started the Western Carolina League (now known as the South Atlantic League) in 1948 and re-founded it in 1960, transforming a regional eight-team Class-D league into one of the nation's most highly regarded Class-A leagues over the years.
 Moss was just 29 years old in 1948, making him the youngest person ever to be president of a professional baseball league.

 Minor league player and founder

 Moss began his baseball career as a minor leaguer in 1940, playing briefly for the Shelby Colonels of the Tar Heel League, a Class-D affiliate of the Washington Senators.
 He then joined the US Army and served during World War II.

 Upon returning to Kings Mountain in 1947, Moss founded the aforementioned semi-professional Western Carolina League.
 Before the 1948 season, having established eight franchises in North Carolina cities like Hendersonville, Lenoir, Lincolnton, Marion, Morganton, Shelby, and Newton–Conover, the league was approved for membership in the National Association of Professional Baseball Leagues, now known as Minor League Baseball.
-The Western Carolina League was classified as a Class-D league, by then the lowest among the ranks of organized baseball.
+The Western Carolina League was classified as a Class-D league, at the lowest level the ranks of organized baseball (equivalent to a Rookie-level league today).